dannisliang/RummikubAI/README.md

 # RummikubAI

-AI for playing the game of rummikub
+A Unity game for testing out different AI for the game Rummikub